Our group is currently working on the following projects:

 We are also involved in collaborative research on several other pinniped species, including grey seals (Halichoerus grypus), South American fur seals (Arctocephalus australis), Southern sea lions (Otaria flavescens) and Steller’s sea lions (Eumetopias jubatus).
 Many of these projects use molecular genetic approaches to elucidate the underlying population structure, which has important implications for conservation.
 For example, our work on Steller’s sea lions has revealed a clear phylogenetic break within the range of this threatened ‘flagship’ species, in support of previous mitochondrial studies revealing two discrete stocks, and consistent with the observation that two stocks show opposite growth trajectories.

-Galapagos sea lion speciation genomics
+Sea lion speciation genomics

 Funded by: the DFG